jest-community/vscode-jest/README.md

 ### How to see more debug info (self-diagnosis)?

-It is sometimes helpful to see the actual command and shell environment the extension spawned and internal debug message to diagnosis issues:
+It is sometimes helpful to see the actual command and shell environment spawned, as well as internal debug messages, to diagnose issues:

 1. Turn on the debug mode: set `"jest.debugMode": true` in `.vscode/settings.json`
-2. Open the developer console (via `Help > Toggle Developer Tools` menu), for example to examine the PATH environment variables: look for the "spawn" log, expand the "options" object, expand "env" property, all env variables (inherited from vscode process) should be there (view [animation](https://github.com/jest-community/vscode-jest/blob/master/images/vscode-jest-env-log.gif)).
+2. Open the developer console (via `Help > Toggle Developer Tools` menu), for example, to examine the PATH environment variables: look for the "spawn" log, expand the "options" object, expand the "env" property, all env variables (inherited from vscode process) should be there (view [animation](https://github.com/jest-community/vscode-jest/blob/master/images/vscode-jest-env-log.gif)).

 ## Customization
 ### Settings